Bloomberg-Beta/Manual/Manual.md

 Some things we tend to say, ask, or think in meetings:
 * We act more like an individual investor in many ways than a fund.
 More like a “CEO who invests” -- because we both create and invest in companies, because we’ve all been “on the other side,” and because we always enjoyed the CEO-investors who backed companies and found them to be incredibly valuable per minute spent.
 * We don’t put great faith in the value of advice (including, often, our own) -- the world of users and customers has more to teach a company than any smart, well-intentioned person.
 * What makes you an outlier?
+(Do you know what makes your company a potential outlier?)
 * What do you want out of your investors other than money?
 (We’re trying to figure out if we can be uniquely helpful.)
 * If a dozen other companies are creating a company right now with this exact idea, how could you still succeed?
 * Who will you pick as your [first customers](http://http://also.roybahat.com/post/84933343626/picking-your-first-customers-the-gradient-of-influence)?
 (This tends to be, in our view, one of the most important early choices founders make.)